dedonlab/general_aqrnaseq/README.md

 Step17:Annotate sequences

 17.1 annotate sequences within genes.
-Grch38Gene.bed should be substitued to the gene boundary bed file of the correpsponding species
+Grch38Gene.bed should be substitued to gene boundary bed file of the correpsponding species

 sbatch bedtools.sh